Duchess Agnes of Württemberg, Princess Reuss of Gera

 Agnes’ mother, Princess Helene of Hohenlohe-Langenburg; Credit – Wikipedia

 Agnes’ mother Princess Helene of Hohenlohe-Langenburg was the daughter of Karl Ludwig III, Prince of Hohenlohe-Langenburg and Countess Amalie Henriette of Solms-Baruth.
-One of Helene’s elder brothers was Ernst I, Prince of Hohenlohe-Langenburg who married Princess Feodora of Leiningen, the half-sister of Queen Victoria of the United Kingdom.
+One of Helene’s elder brothers Ernst I, Prince of Hohenlohe-Langenburg married Princess Feodora of Leiningen, the half-sister of Queen Victoria of the United Kingdom.

 Schloss Carlsruhe Castle; Credit – Wikipedia